KyleReesePollock/assignment05-idiotville/README.md

 2. Table 2 [Applying to work for us]
 ..* Must capture and store the application data.
 See previous sections for details on what needs to be captured

-### Wireframe for Intended Website
+### Wireframe for Intended Website [Homepage]
 ![alt wireframe](https://github.com/kurthaut/assignment05-idiotville/blob/master/Wireframe.png)

+### Suggested Page Layout for Team

+### Suggested Design of Application

-### Intended Design
+### Intended Design [Suggested Fonts]
-The wire frame says it all, however, in terms of fonts please choose something that follows with creating a mood that is attractive for our potential employees that we are targeting (attract young, hip collegiate students)
+In terms of fonts, please choose something that follows with creating a mood that is attractive for our potential employees that we are targeting (attract young, hip collegiate students)

+### Proof of Collaboration
+See slack, we had a DM thread going as well as a collaborative google doc.
+We switched over to messenger for quick modifications because we ended up being more comfortable with that :p.